 A. Patients who receive care at Fall River Health Services are generally expected to contribute to the cost of their care based on their ability to pay.

 B. Financial assistance adjustments are available for medically necessary services.

 Non-essential elective services (considered non-covered by Medicare or Medicaid) are not considered for financial assistance.

 C. Patients with cash and non-cash equivalent assets in excess of $50,000 are not eligible for financial assistance.

 D. Applicants need to be aware that falsifying information on the financial assistance application will be grounds for denying or revoking financial assistance.
 Falsifying an application includes, but is not limited to, failure to disclose assets, as well as transferring assets to avoid reporting them.

-E. Procedures performed in the Surgery Suite are not eligible for Charity Care.
+E. Procedures performed in the Surgery Suite or Sleep Center are not eligible for Charity Care.

 F. Applicants are required to complete and sign a financial assistance application.
 The application focuses on identifying the size of the family unit and financial information sufficient to determine if the applicant qualifies for financial assistance.
 The financial information required includes, but is not limited to, monthly income, as well as assets and liabilities.